KayoRenato/admin-template/README.md

 ## :dart: About ##

-The proof of concept (POC) has developed to understand ideas and expand learning with NextJS, Tailwind, and Firebase framework.
+The proof of concept (POC) has developed to understand ideas and expand learning with NextJS, Tailwindcss, and Firebase framework.
 Furthermore, it aims to create a web application to sign up, in, and out through Firebase authentication with google and email.

 ## :sparkles: Features ##